AC Joint Grading System Overview

 An acromioclavicular (AC) joint separation is the medical classification for a separation of the collarbone from the shoulder blade.
 An AC joint separation is a common injury in the active population and typically occurs from a hard fall or direct hit to the AC joint.
 AC joint separation grading helps physicians properly diagnosis and reach a treatment plan based on the extent of injury.
 The AC joint grading system includes a scale of six grades, and is determined by an AC joint separation grading x-ray and MRI.
 The most commonly diagnosed are a grade 1-grade 3 AC joint separation.
-Located in the Vail, Aspen and Denver, Colorado area, Dr. Peter Millett specializes in diagnosing and treating AC joint injuries so patients can return to the athletic activities they love.
+Dr. Peter Millett specializes in diagnosing and treating AC joint injuries so patients can return to the athletic activities they love.

 AC Joint Separation Grading Scale

 During an injury to the AC joint, soft tissues may get torn, leading to a varying amount of damage.
 An AC joint separation is graded by the extent of damage sustained to the ligaments.
 An AC joint separation grading scale includes:

 - A grade 1 AC joint separation is a mild shoulder separation where the AC ligament is stretched or partly torn.

 - A grade 2 AC joint separation is a partial separation of the AC joint where the AC ligament is completely torn but the coracoclavicular (CC) ligaments are intact.

 - A grade 3 AC joint separation is a complete separation of the joint where the AC ligament and CC ligaments are completely torn, as well as the joint capsule.

 The symptoms of an AC joint separation vary based on the extent of the injury.
 Treatment treatment options are dependent on the extent of the injury based on the AC joint grading system.